tudorpricop/POO2023/README.md

 # OOP2023

 This project contains exercises for the Object-Oriented Programming (OOP) laboratories at the faculty.
-Each laboratory covers different topics related to C++ programming language.
+Each laboratory covers different topics related to C/C++ programming language.

 ## Table of Contents